WayfaringKid/image_processing_projection/README.md

 - **view_previous_work**

 ## Implementation Plan
+This project has an estimated engineering hours of 17 days.

 ### **1. Project Setup**
 - **Task**: Set up the Next.js environment, Supabase, and Adobe Photoshop API.